Ilka Groenewold

 Ilka Groenewold (* March 6, 1985 in Leer (East Frisia), West Germany) is a German television presenter, singer and athlete.

 Life

 Ilka Groenewold graduated in 2005 from the Teletta-Groß-Gymnasium in Leer.
 She completed a musical theater training at the Hamburg School of Entertainment, during which she appeared on the theater stage in Hamburg productions at the Hamburger Schauspielhaus, Thalia Theater and Operettenhaus.

 Ilka Groenewold studied American Studies and Sports Science at the University of Hamburg in Hamburg from 2012 to 2015.
 She graduated with a Bachelor of Arts degree.

 Before and during her studies, Ilka hosted events and worked at VIVA in 2001 and Channel 21 in 2012.
 In 2007, Ilka played the role of Lisi in the sitcom "Wilde Jungs" on ProSieben.
 In 2010, she was a reporter on Galileo.

 In parallel, Ilka Groenewold participated in running events and was named "Hobbyläufer des Jahres" ("hobby runner of the year") in 2012 by the Deutscher Leichtathletik Verband.

-Since 2008 she moderates at the Hamburg TV station "noa4 Nachbarn on Air" up to three times a week.
-On the ImmoScout24 Plattform "wohnen weiter denken" she takes over the moderation of the TV format "Miet and Greet".